Get 5% of discount using the code

 It’s essential to make the final decision, so customers can properly determine which service they can trust.
 We have briefly discussed prices and other crucial features here, but each service has advantages and disadvantages that we also have to keep in mind.

 Which service do we therefore advise?
-Due to everything they offer, Holafly’s eSIMs and SIM cards are a good choice.
+Due to everything they offer, Holafly’s eSIMs cards are a good choice.
 Aside from that, they are also less expensive than a Pocket WiFi subscription and rather simple to purchase.